 - Scissors

-1. First, print out your winter hat template (scroll down to grab it).
+1. First, print out your winter hat template onto white cardstock.
 There are 2 hats on 1 page so each child can make 2 or you can cut the paper in half.
-This is such a fun craft, kids will want to make more than 1!
-Print the template on white cardstock.

 Related: Winter Scrape Painting with Narwhal Printable

 2. Using oil pastels, have kids color in their hats using a variety of colors in any pattern they like.
-You can do diagonal stripes, horizontal stripes, a circle pattern, any design will work.
+You can do diagonal stripes, horizontal stripes, or a circle pattern, any design will work.
 I love using oil pastels, they are so bright and vivid and really help to make this project extra colorful.

 3. I did a lot of experimenting with the black paint on top.
-Some suggest to put in a drop or 2 of dish soap to the paint to help it scratch off nicely.
+Some suggest putting in a drop or 2 of dish soap to the paint to help it scratch off nicely.
 But actually, I found that it didn’t matter if I used dish soap or not with the brand of paint that I used.

 I think the best thing is to do a small quick test with your paint because the paint can differ quite a bit.
 Add in a drop or 2 of dish soap to see if that makes a difference when you scratch in your design.